Sidpatchy/RomeBot/README.md

 # RomeBot
 Bot By: Rainverm38

-This bot is a work in progress.
+I am using this branch as a database for code I am unable to test at the time it was written and also as a place to update code which I dont have working yet.

-Written in Python using version 3.6.x using Discord.py
+Written in Python using version 3.6.x using Discord.py.